ajorgensen89/api_5/README.md

 Using Django's built in authenication module relies on Sessions for data storage.
 User experience can be improved with use of these sercuity measure which can deal with access and refresh tokens.<br>
 <br>

 Raw JSON data can be manipulated for a better user experience.
-Within the administraion panel to update items such as the Profile Application, a more user frendly approach can be used by setting the serializer class on a view, [Django Rest Framework](https://www.django-rest-framework.org/) sets it out in a form format automatically.<br>
+Within the administraion panel, to update items such as the Profile Application, a more user frendly approach can be used by setting the serializer class on a view, [Django Rest Framework](https://www.django-rest-framework.org/) sets it out in a form format automatically.<br>
 <br>
 The Bad Request can be shown here as a method to catch and raise errors.<br>
 <img src="assets/images/readme-images/RawJSON.png" width=20% height=20%><br>